-- I also have them use hypopallergenic washing care for their undergarments.
+- I also have them use hypoallergenic washing care for their undergarments.

 This alone often gives them complete relief from the itch.
 It doesn't change the nerve root impingement, but it works anyway, and it's sure harmless.

-Specifically, I have them take twice daily showers or baths with warm, not hot, water and use a gentle, non-allergenic soap, such as my Naturally Best Bar Soap, All Natural Shower Gel (unscented), Whole Foods unscented 356 glycerin bar or Vanicream Cleansing Bar.
+Specifically, I have them take twice daily showers or baths with warm, not hot, water and use a gentle, non-allergenic soap, such as my Naturally Best Bar Soap, All Natural Shower Gel, or Vanicream Cleansing Bar.
 They use one of these hypoallergenic and unscented products to clean their skin and then rinse all soap residue off entirely.
 Rinsing entirely is very important.

-Hypoallergenic care of their undergarments means that I recommend wearing only soft cotton underwear and washing them in hypoallergenic laundry detergent or non-detergent soap.
-Options include Cheer Free or All Free and Clear laundry detergents or my specially formulated All Purpose 100% Natural Home Cleaner Concentrate, which can be used as an entirely hypoallergenic laundry soap.
+Laundry care options include Cheer Free or All Free and Clear laundry detergents or my specially formulated All Purpose 100% Natural Home Cleaner Concentrate, which can be used as an entirely hypoallergenic laundry soap.
 It is also important to rinse your laundry twice to remove detergent residue if you are using a laundry detergent.
 Also, do NOT use antistatic products (fabric softener or dryer sheets) because they leave a potentially allergenic residue on fabric.

 Please remember, that I'm not making a diagnosis and not saying that any of this information pertains to your specific problem.
 Your question inspired this discussion and the information may be interesting for you and your treating dermatologist to discuss.
 There are many diagnoses that can cause genital itching, including but not limited to, fungal infection, allergic contact allergy, psoriasis, seborrheic dermatitis, etc. All treatment starts with an accurate diagnosis, so you need to find a dermatologist where you live who can diagnosis and treat you in a way that you are comfortable with.